online-stuff/va_master/README.md

 ### virtualenv warning
 `sudo pip` is not functional during a virtualenv session, because it's going to use the system's pip executable.
-Instead, login as root before activating the session (`sudo -i`).
+Instead, login as root before activating the session (`sudo -i`) and run the commands without the `sudo` prefix, for example: `root@deb# pip install .`
-After doing that, everything should work nicely.

 ## Docs